-We value the support we get from taxpayers.
-All make a fair contribution towards the quality bilingual education that Western Québec is committed to provide.
+We value the support we get from our taxpayers.
+We welcome the opportunity to work with taxpayers in the communities within our vast territory to deliver quality bilingual education that Western Québec is committed to provide.

 You can find information on school taxation on this page.
-Before contacting our tax department, please make sure to read it.
+Please take a moment to read it before contacting our tax department.
 We have prepared a section with our Frequently Asked Questions, among which you will find:

 - I received a bill from your school board.
 How can I pay it?
 Answer.